bernd-ulmann/gamma_spectrometer/arduino_adc_interface/README.md

 ```

 # Setup and usage
-My current setup looks like this:
+This was my first setup:
 ![Setup](setup.jpg)

-It consists (from left to right) of an ORTEC NIM crate with a high voltage
+It consisted (from left to right) of an ORTEC NIM crate with a high voltage
 power supply for the photomultiplier tube, the Nuclear Data ND580 ADC, a
 Berthold ratemeter, an ORTEC model 490B amplifier and an ORTEC model 480
 pulser which was quite useful for debugging and calibrating the setup.